grisov/NVDA_Volume_Adjustment/README.md

 * Cagri Dogan - Turkish translation and testing of pre-releases;
 * Christianlm - Italian translation;
 * Cary Rowen - simplified Chinese translation, a lot of good ideas and testing of pre-releases;
-* Stefan Banita - Polish translation.
+* Stefan Banita - Polish translation;
+* Wafiqtaher - Arabic translation.

 ## Known issues
 In some systems, the scanning function of all available audio devices causes errors for unknown reasons.
 This is a known issue with the third-party PyCaw module that has not yet been resolved.